G4br131l/my-game/README.md

-# ALL things in this project are in progress
+# Everything in this project are in progress

 This project is in no rustto be carried out, it ia a paralled project with no priority.